 sshfs – Remote filesystem access made easy

 If you often need to access files on a remote machine and do it by ssh login, there is a handy way – sshfs.
-Here is a simplified howto that works on CentOS.
+Here is a simplified howto that works.

-(1) Set up the rpmforge repository if not done yet (see Installing RPMForge on CentOS )
+(1) Set up the rpmforge repository if not done yet (see Installing RPMForge )

-(2) Either use the dkms-fuse with the stock CentOS kernel or use the centosplus kernel that contains the fuse kernel module.
+(2) Either use the dkms-fuse with the stock RHEL/CentOS kernel or use the centosplus kernel that contains the fuse kernel module.

 [root@mybox ~]# yum install dkms-fuse && modprobe fuse